 - Offices: Queensland, Australia

 - Accepts clients: Accepts both domestic and international clients

-- Currencies Handled: 34
+- Currencies Handled: 37

-- Client reviews: 4.8 /5 on Trustpilot (259 reviews)
+- Client reviews: 4.9 /5 on Trustpilot (259 reviews)

-SendFX offers both limit orders and forward contracts, which are certainly useful for those looking to hedge currency.
-Whilst these are by no means unique features, it’s very much welcomed as companies such as TransferWise still do not offer it.
+Send Payments offers both limit orders and forward contracts, which Send refers to as ‘delayed contracts’.
+These features are certainly useful for those looking to hedge their currency exposure.
+While they are by no means unique, their inclusion is very much welcomed, especially since they remain unavailable through companies such as Wise.

-The company is planning to launch a digital wallet, allowing users to hold balances in 40 different currencies.
-At this stage it’s suggested that many of these accounts will be in-country to their respective currency as SendFX are promoting ‘local banking in nearly 40 countries’.
-If this is the case then it would be genuinely impressive and quite the banking network to establish such a local product.
+The company is planning to launch a digital wallet, allowing users to hold balances in a number of different currencies.
+At this stage it’s suggested that many of these accounts will be in-country to their respective currency as Send are promoting ‘local banking in nearly 40 countries’.
+If this is the case then it would be genuinely impressive as it’s quite the banking network to establish such a local product.

 A Send Visa card is also in the pipeline which will allow users to spend their balances wherever a visa card is accepted.

 We can expect the digital wallet to launch when the app is released.
-As and when we hear more we’ll be sure to update our SendFX review.
+As and when we hear more we’ll be sure to update our Send review.